iusztinpaul/energy-forecasting/README.md

 # 🏆 Licensing & Contributing <a name=licensing></a>

 The code is under the MIT License.
-Thus, as long as you keep distributing the License, feel free to share, clone, change the code as you like.
+Thus, as long as you keep distributing the License, feel free to share, clone, or change the code as you like.

-Also, if you find any bugs or missing pieces in the documentation I encourage you to add an issue on GitHub.
-I will take the time to respond you and adapt the code and docs for future readers.
+Also, if you find any bugs or missing pieces in the documentation, I encourage you to add an issue on GitHub.
+I will respond to you and adapt the code and docs for future readers.

-Thanks!
+Furthermore, you can contact me directly on [LinkedIn](https://www.linkedin.com/in/pauliusztin/) if you have any questions.